Skip to main content

 Studded tyres are permitted from 15 October to 31 March.
 But only in winter weather and road conditions.

-If so required by weather or road surface conditions, winter tires must be used in Finland from 1 November to 31 March.
+If so required by weather or road surface conditions, winter tyres must be used in Finland from 1 November to 31 March.

 The tread depth has to be at least 3 mm for vehicles under 3.5 tonnes.
 In slushy or snowy conditions or in conditions that are difficult for other reasons, the tread depth of winter tyres should be at least 5 mm.

-Studded tires can be used from 1 November to 31 March and also during other periods if so required by weather or road surface conditions.
+Studded tyres can be used from 1 November to 31 March and also during other periods if so required by weather or road surface conditions.

 These regulations also apply to cars which have been registered abroad.